-Prior to the 1980's Sandyford Business District was primarily zoned for employment use.
+Prior to the 1980's Sandyford Business Estates (SBE) were primarily zoned for employment use.
 With the adoption of each County Development Plan since the 1980's the industrial employment objective has remained the same, but the uses permitted in principle within the zone, have changed.

-The uses permitted within the employment zoned lands moved from primarily industrial in the 1980's to a greater mix of uses in the 1990's and early 2000's, when residential and retail were included.
-This move to mixed use was in line with international trends with a move away from single use zoning, which had been the practice in the '60's, 70's, and '80's both in Ireland and abroad.
+The uses permitted within the employment zoned lands moved from primarily industrial in the 1980s to a greater mix of uses in the 1990s and early 2000s, when residential and retail were included.
+This move to mixed use was in line with international trends with a move away from single use zoning, which had been the practice in the '60s, 70s, and '80s both in Ireland and abroad.